Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 2. Stick the shielding of the coaxial cable in one hole and the copper core into the other (keep it as short as possible)
 3. Put the two wires into the holes and spread them 120° apart making a V shape.
 That's it.
 Really.

+> Note: This antenna can be used for permanent fixtures, but should have a proper ground plane.
+A good example is a V shaped reflector about 1/4 wl below the dipole.

 ![A visual guide on how the antenna should look](../../assets/images/Radio/V-Dipole-guide.png) <br>
 *This image suggests a wire length of 53.4 cm, while that would work the actual length should be approximately 54.5cm.
 It also suggests using aluminum rods, while that'd work, copper is about twice as conductive (will lead to better results).*